LILLIAN “LIL” HARDIN

 her mother.
 But inevitably, Dempsey found out.
 She didn't want Lil playing in saloons, but Lil had no job skills other

-Then her mother took her home.
+Then Dempsey took her home.

 The Duhe band got a gig at Dreamland, a classier club, and Duhe imported a cornet player